 Here is a snapshot of abortion laws around the world.

-On May 25, Ireland voted in a landslide to liberalise some of the world's most restrictive abortion laws.
+On 25 May, 2018 Ireland voted in a landslide vote to liberalise some of the world's most restrictive abortion laws.

 Here is a snapshot of the global situation based on information from the World Health Organisation and US-based Centre for Reproductive Rights.